 About the Artist

-Larissa Min (Seattle) received a 2013 GAP to assist with attaining the skills and tools to build a website sharing a “multi"-media narrative of text, images, sound and videos of Antarctica, which will be a an expansion of Wondering Godwana.
-Wondering Godwana combines a narrative of Antarctica with one of a fictional girl living in poverty in Amazonia as a way to examine issues of development, global climate change, conservation and social justice, and draw the connections between seemingly separate but delicately poised, interconnected systems.
-Larissa's larger creative goal is to bring together disparate realities from across a wide geographic and cultural landscape, and integrate them in a tapestry that reflects the totality of these experiences.
+Larissa Min (Seattle) received 2013 GAP Award funding to assist with attaining the skills and tools to build a website sharing a “multi"-media narrative of text, images, sound, and videos of Antarctica, which will be an expansion of Wondering Godwana.
+Wondering Godwana combines a narrative of Antarctica with one of a fictional girl living in poverty in Amazonia as a way to examine issues of development, global climate change, conservation, and social justice, drawing the connections between seemingly separate but delicately poised, interconnected systems.
+Larissa's larger creative goal is to bring together disparate realities from across a wide geographic and cultural landscape and integrate them in a tapestry that reflects the totality of these experiences.
 She hopes to carve a syncretic voice via writing and utilize multiple mediums to capture complex realities in the best way possible.

 Information included above was provided by artist at the time of application.